 1. Assess the feasibility of working from home

-Obviously, a proportion of workers have switched to homeworking due to lockdowns and the pandemic and, in many cases, the transition had to be made quickly.
+A proportion of workers switched to homeworking, whether temporarily or permanently, due to the pandemic and, in many cases, the transition had to be made quickly.
 In non-pandemic circumstances, however, the organisation would first undertake a feasibility study to investigate the costs and benefits of homeworking, and whether the job can be done properly away from the workplace.
 See Part 1 of our Homeworking Viability Checklist.

 2. Perform a risk assessment